Migrating from Webpacker to esbuild

 With the retirement of Webpacker we needed to find an alternative.

-is a gem that makes it easy for Rails developers to bundle JavaScript assets.
+So what is Webpacker and why do we need it?
+Webpacker is a gem that makes it easy for Rails developers to bundle JavaScript assets.
 Basically it is a thin layer over Webpack (Or that was the original intention).
 Which is how the README describes it.

 Webpacker makes it easy to use the JavaScript pre-processor and bundler webpack 4.x.x+ to manage application-like JavaScript in Rails.
 It coexists with the asset pipeline, as the primary purpose for webpack is app-like JavaScript, not images, CSS, or even JavaScript Sprinkles (that all continues to live in app/assets).